2017 Iowa Hawkeyes football team

 The 2017 Iowa Hawkeyes football team represented the University of Iowa in the 2017 NCAA Division I FBS football season.
 The Hawkeyes, led by 19th-year head coach Kirk Ferentz, were members of the West Division of the Big Ten Conference and played their home games at Kinnick Stadium in Iowa City, Iowa.
 They finished the season 8–5, 4–5 in Big Ten play to finish in a tie for third place in the West Division.
 They received an invite to the Pinstripe Bowl where they defeated Boston College.

 The Iowa football program was awarded Disney's Wide World of Sports Spirit Award for the Kinnick Wave, a new tradition that began during the season, where, at the end of the first quarter of every home game everyone in the stadium turned and waved to the young patients watching from the Stead Family Children's Hospital, which overlooks Kinnick Stadium.
 This season marked the first time since 1980 that the Tigerhawk logo was displayed at midfield in Kinnick Stadium.

-Previous season

-The Hawkeyes finished the 2016 season 8–5, 6–3 in Big Ten play to finish in second place in the West Division.
-They received an invite to the Outback Bowl where they lost to Florida.